VictoriaMetrics/VictoriaMetrics.github.io/README.md

 Steps for restoring from a snapshot:
 1. Stop VictoriaMetrics with `kill -INT`.
 2. Remove the entire contents of the directory pointed by `-storageDataPath` command-line flag.
-3. Copy snapshot contents to the directory pointed by `-storageDataPath`.
+3. Restore snapshot contents from backup with [vmrestore](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmrestore/README.md) to the directory pointed by `-storageDataPath`.
 4. Start VictoriaMetrics.